Now accepting a limited number of new bi‑weekly cleaning clients.

 • Dress in clean clothes

-• Put one load of laundry away
+• Put one small load of laundry away

 • Take any prescribed medication or supplements